airbytehq/airbyte/airbyte-integrations/connectors/source-opentable-sync-api/README.md

-# Opentable Source
+# Opentable Sync API Source

-This is the repository for the Opentable source connector, written in Python.
+This is the repository for the Opentable Sync API source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/opentable).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/opentable-sync-api).

 ## Local development